bsnes-emu/bsnes/README.md

 # SameBoy

-SameBoy is an open source Gameboy (DMG) and Gameboy Color (CGB) emulator, written in portable C. It has a native Cocoa frontend for OS X, and an incomplete experimental SDL frontend for other operating systems.
+SameBoy is an open source Gameboy (DMG) and Gameboy Color (CGB) emulator, written in portable C. It has a native Cocoa frontend for OS X, an incomplete experimental SDL frontend for other operating systems, and a libretro core.
 It also includes a text-based debugger with an expression evaluator.
 Visit [the website](https://sameboy.github.io/).

 ## Features
 Features common to both Cocoa and SDL versions: